illucid-matthew/slint-swift-bindings/README.md

 Attempt at creating bindings for Slint in Swift, re-using the private FFI interface meant for the C++ bindings.

-_I'm not interested in finishing this_, but hopefully someone will.
+I'm not interested in finishing this, but hopefully someone will.

 If not, it can at least serve as an example for:
 - Importing a `cbindgen`-generated FFI into Swift.